SECURITIES AND EXCHANGE COMMISSION

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ¨

-On May 24, 2023, Innoviva, Inc. (the “Company”) made available on its website a revised Company investor presentation.
-A copy of the presentation is attached hereto as Exhibit 99.1 and is incorporated by reference herein.
+On November 6, 2023, Innoviva, Inc. (the “Company”) made available on its website a presentation discussing topline data from the Phase 3 clinical trial of Zoliflodacin (the “Zoliflodacin Clinical Data Presentation”).
+A copy of the Zoliflodacin Clinical Data Presentation is attached hereto as Exhibit 99.1 and is incorporated by reference herein.

 The information included in this Current Report on Form 8-K that is furnished pursuant to this Item 7.01, including the information contained in Exhibit 99.1 hereto, shall not be deemed to be “filed” for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of that section or Sections 11 and 12(a)(2) of the Securities Act of 1933, as amended.
 In addition, the information included in this Current Report on Form 8-K that is furnished pursuant to this Item 7.01, including the information contained in Exhibit 99.1 hereto, shall not be incorporated by reference into any filing of the Company, whether made before or after the date hereof, regardless of any general incorporation language in such filing, unless expressly incorporated by specific reference into such filing.